vincentmanz/Metagenomics_2024/Day_3/Day3_advanced.md

-# Mofa - on Trypanomsoma data
+# Mofa - on Trypanosoma data

-Separate the dat in 3 groups, control, *T. cruzi* and *T. rangeli*.
+Separate the data in 3 groups, control, *T. cruzi* and *T. rangeli*.
 Load the data.
 ```{r}
 library(microbiome)